chat-apropo/Unrealircd-History-Logger/README.md

 # Chat History logger

 Per user chat history.
 Only retrieve the history of what you missed in certain channel.
 Only allow registered users to have this feature.
+This module will store the history in a separated database.

 ## Building